NotBobTheBuilder/compiler-construction/README.md

 Run `make` to install dependencies and generate `./main.native`, the main source file.
 From there you can run `./main.native` and manually enter programs, or you can pipe programs into it with `cat file.js | ./main.native`.

+Run `./main.native -o` to enable optimisations, which will refactor the AST of the code you've pass in.
+Refer to `--help` for details on this and newer features

 Running Tests
 =============